TheJacksonLaboratory/seg-for-4modalities/README.md

 To check that the program is working correctly:
 1. Navigate to the location the test dataest directory downloaded earlier was saved in a command line shell
 2. Look through the pre-generated results included in the download (test_dataset_pregenerated)
-3. Run segmentation on the clean test dataset
+4. Run segmentation on the clean test dataset
  ```sh
    python -m seg-for-4modalities.segment_brain --input_type dataset --input test_dataset

    ```
+5. A shell script is included to remove segmentaiton files from the test dataset after processing to prepare for future iterations.

 _For more detailed information about installation, running the program, and detailed information about input parameters, please refer to the [Documentation](https://github.com/TheJacksonLaboratory/seg-for-4modalities/blob/main/user_guide_inference.pdf)_